 The next step is to put the carboy in a cool, dark place and wait while the fermentation happens.
 During this time, you can observe the bubbling action of your airlock as the CO2 escapes.
 Once this bubbling action is stopped, fermentation is generally complete.
 Normally this takes between one and two weeks.
 At this point, it is safe to begin the second fermentation.
 This is done by boiling a quart of water and then adding 5oz.
 Dry Malt Extract or priming sugar.
 This should boil for at least 20 minutes so as to make sure it is sanitized.
 After it has cooled, it is poured into the beer.
 Next comes bottling.

-After we sanitize the caps and bottles, we will sanitize the racking cane, tubing, and bottling-stem.
+After we sanitize the caps and bottles, we will sanitize the racking cane, tubing, and bottling stem.
 The racking cane is set in the carboy as pictured below and is used to siphon the beer out of the carboy and into the bottles.
 The way this works is by gravity siphoning, not by the unsanitary method of sucking out the beer manually.
-One small note about bottles: if you use bottles which you have saved, only save the bottles which are not twist-offs.
+One small note about bottles: if you use bottles that you have saved, only save the bottles which are not twist-offs.
 It is difficult for a homebrewer to put a good seal on these bottles with the standard bottle capper.
 You can also purchase bottles at your homebrew store if you are unsure what kind to buy.

 To start the siphon, we fill the tubing and bottling stem with clean water taking great care not to touch it with our hands.
 Then, we attach the other end of the tubing to the racking cane.
 It is important to get a good seal between the tubing and the cane.
 Next, we will place a clean glass on the floor while the carboy is elevated on a table or counter.